nrfq/conditionmarkers/README.md

 ## Installing

-The extension can be installed from the [store page](https://extensions.owlbear.rodeo/condition-markers).
+The extension can be installed from the Owlbear Rodeo [extensions page](https://extensions.owlbear.rodeo/condition-markers).

 ## How it Works